6 PROVEN Ways to STOP House Sparrows at Your Feeders!

 Observe where they are nesting and install the appropriate netting or deterrent.

 - Cover any outside vents with an appropriate cover.
-Many even are designed specifically to keep birds out!
+Many vent covers are even are designed specifically to keep birds out!

-- Recently, I spotted these spikes on top of the sign at Lowe’s Home Improvement (picture below).
-Someone caught me staring at them and informed me it’s to keep birds from nesting there.
+- Recently, I spotted these spikes on top of the sign at Lowe’s Home Improvement (picture above), which are installed to keep House Sparrows from nesting on the sign.
 The good news is that you can purchase bird spikes for your home too.
-They could be deployed on a ledge or area that you just can’t stop House Sparrows from frequenting.
+They can be deployed on a ledge or area that you just can’t stop House Sparrows from frequenting.

 C. Keep a close eye on nesting boxes.

-Unfortunately, House Sparrows are cavity nesters (like bluebirds) and love using these human-made houses to raise their young.
+Unfortunately, House Sparrows are cavity nesters (like bluebirds) and love using these bird houses to raise their young.

-- Many bluebird experts say you should avoid putting up bluebird boxes in urban areas altogether.
-They say it’s just inviting House Sparrows to harass, annoy, and potentially kill any bluebirds that use the nesting location.
+- Many bluebird experts say you should avoid putting up bird houses in urban areas altogether.
+They say it’s just inviting House Sparrows to harass, annoy, and potentially kill any bluebirds that use the nesting box.
+In addition, you are providing a superb nesting location for House Sparrows.

 - For a more detailed guide about House Sparrow control regarding bluebird boxes, check out this 4 page PDF from the North American Bluebird Society.

-Tip #3: Offer Massive Amounts of Cheap Food
+Tip #2: Offer Massive Amounts of Cheap Food!

 I’m sorry if the above picture is hard to see, but I wanted to show my tube feeder filled with cracked corn placed behind and away from my other feeders.
 Almost all of the House Sparrows are off to the side filling up on cracked corn, while my other bird feeders are available for other birds to feed and eat.

-This strategy has worked exceptionally well to deter House Sparrows from eating the black oil sunflower seed in my hopper feeder and other more expensive bird food.
+This strategy has worked exceptionally well to deter House Sparrows from eating the sunflower seeds, peanuts, and suet.
 Instead of refilling once every two days, it has lowered to about once per week!

 Here are the food and feeder combinations that seem to work best to control House Sparrows.

-Striped sunflower seed is larger and has a thicker husk than black oil sunflower seed.
-Because of the work required to get to the seed, it discriminates against many types of bird, including House Sparrows.
+Striped sunflower seed is larger and has a thicker husk than black-oil sunflower seeds.
+Because of the work required to get to the seed, it discriminates against many types of birds, including House Sparrows.

 It seems like they eat a little bit of the striped sunflower, but they don’t love it!
-Since I have removed black oil sunflower and replaced with striped sunflower, I have noticed substantially lower amounts of sparrows visiting my feeders.
+Since I have started using striped sunflower, I have noticed substantially lower amounts of sparrows visiting my feeders.
 Instead of 50 arriving at once, now it’s only a few at a time.

-Here are some of the birds you can expect to visit a feeder that features striped sunflower seed: Cardinals, grosbeaks, titmice, nuthatches, jays, and grackles.
+Here are some of the birds that do eat striped sunflower seed: Cardinals, grosbeaks, titmice, nuthatches, jays, and grackles.

-B. Nyjer seed in my Droll Yankees Finch Flocker Feeder.
+B. Nyjer seed in my Perky Pet Finch Feeder.

 First, House Sparrows don’t particularly like nyjer seed, and it’s rare to see them eat it.
-Second, the Finch Flocker bird feeder is specially made for nyjer seed and goldfinches.
-It has small holes above each perch for the seed to distribute, and House Sparrows have trouble getting their beak through the hole to eat the nyjer.
+Second, the Perky-Pet Finch Feeder is specially made for nyjer seed and goldfinches.
+It has metal mesh that has small holes throughout to distribute the seed.
+While possible, House Sparrows have trouble getting their beak through the hole to eat the nyjer seed.

 C. Peanuts (in the shell) and whole corn kernels on my platform feeder.

-Both of these foods are put out for Blue Jays.
-House Sparrows rarely eat either because of their size and hard exterior.
+Both of these foods are great for Blue Jays and many other birds.
+But House Sparrows rarely eat whole corn kernels or peanuts in the shell because of their size and hard exterior.

 D. Suet in my suet feeder.